 Carnegie Endowment for International Peace is a unique global network of policy research centers in Russia, China, Europe, the Middle East and the United States.
-Our mission, dating back more than a century, is to advance the cause of peace through analysis and development of fresh policy ideas and direct engagement and collboration with decision-makers in government, business, and civil society.
-Working together, our centers bring the inestinable benefit of multiple national viewpoints to bilateral, regional and global issues.
+Our mission, dating back more than a century, is to advance the cause of peace through analysis and development of fresh policy ideas and direct engagement and collaboration with decision-makers in government, business, and civil society.
+Working together, our centers bring the inestimable benefit of multiple national viewpoints to bilateral, regional and global issues.

 The Junior Fellows Program at the Carnegie Endowment is designed to provide a substantive work experience for students who have a serious career interest in the area of international affairs.
-Approximately 10-12 students will be hired to work at the Carnegie Endowment in Washington, DC on a full-time basis for a pesiod of one year.
+Approximately 10-12 students will be hired to work at the Carnegie Endowment in Washington, DC on a full-time basis for a period of one year.